What is tuberculosis?

 Like other infections of the lungs, tuberculosis can trigger coughing.
 Symptoms of TB include: a cough that lasts at least three weeks, coughing up discharge or "sputum" from the lungs that looks dark or bloody, and pain in the chest.
 Other symptoms can include weight loss, loss of appetite, mild fever, weakness or fatigue, chills, and sweating at night.

 If not treated in time, active TB can lead to serious complications including permanent lung damage.
 The bacteria can spread to the bone, kidneys, brain (meningeal TB), and whole body (miliary TB).
-In some cases, it can be fatal: In 2006, TB killed 644 people in the United States.
+In some cases, it can be fatal:

 How is TB diagnosed?

-TB exposure is usually diagnosed with a simple skin test.
+TB exposure is often diagnosed with a simple skin test.
 A doctor or nurse injects a small amount of a substance called tuberculin under the skin, and the injection site is checked 48 to 72 hours later.
 A raised red bump of a certain size is considered a positive reaction, which means you've probably been exposed to TB bacteria at some point in your life.
 A positive does not necessarily mean you have an active infection.

 In some countries, the BCG vaccine is used against TB.
 Anyone vaccinated will have a positive tuberculin skin test, which produces a lot of false positive results.
 People with HIV may also have false-positives because the test cross-reacts with other mycobacteria.
 The test may also fail to pick up infections (give false negatives), especially among recently infected elderly or immunocompromised people.